nzakas/understandinges6/manuscript/04-Objects.md

 ## New Methods

-One of the design goals of ECMAScript beginning with ECMAScript 5 was to avoid creating new global functions and instead try to find objects on which new methods should be available.
+One of the design goals of ECMAScript beginning with ECMAScript 5 was to avoid creating new global functions or methods on `Object.prototype`, and instead try to find objects on which new methods should be available.
 As a result, the `Object` global has received an increasing number of methods when no other objects are more appropriate.
 ECMAScript 6 introduces a couple new methods on the `Object` global that are designed to make certain tasks easier.

 ### The Object.is() Method